AndreaFerrante/ErlangCalculator/README.md

 Long story short, here one example:

-- given the AHT (i.e. Average Handling Time or answering call duration), assume 250 seconds
+- given the AHT (i.e. Average Handling Time or answering call duration), let's assume 250 seconds
-- given the TAT (i.e. Targeting Answering Time which is the time before a call is supposed to be answered), assume 20 seconds
+- given the TAT (i.e. Targeting Answering Time which is the time before a call is supposed to be answered), let's assume 20 seconds
-- given the incoming call prediction arriving in, fo instance, one hour
+- given the incoming call prediction, for instance in one hour, let's assume 200 calls
+- given a target service level to be achieved, let's assume 75%

+we have that the number of agents that are supposed to be present are 18 (25.7 given the insustry shrinkage).